addyosmani/backbone-fundamentals/index.md

 If so, continue reading.

+Backbone's main benefits, regardless of your target platform or device, include helping:

+* Organize the structure to your application
+* Simplify server-side persistence
+* Decouple the DOM from your page's data
+* Model data, views and routers in a succinct manner
+* Provide DOM, model and collection synchronization

 The goal of this book is to create an authoritative and centralized repository of information that can help those developing real-world apps with Backbone.
 If you come across a section or topic which you think could be improved or expanded on, please feel free to submit a pull-request.
 It won't take long and you'll be helping other developers avoid problems you've run into before.

+Topics will include MVC theory and how to build applications using Backbone's models, views, collections and routers.
+I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via Require.js), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.

 ## <a name="fundamentals">Fundamentals</a>